Device Management Modes In Single Purpose Devices

 Device management modes in Android devices

-With Android management configuring Android devices into single-app or multi-app mode, IT admins can convert them into kiosks.
-Along with the same, the IT admins can also configure Homescreen settings and enforce screen orientation and full-screen mode.
+With Android management, configuring Android devices into single-app or multi-app mode, IT admins can convert the devices into kiosks.
+Along with the same, the IT admins can also configure Homescreen settings, enforce screen orientation and full-screen mode.
 To set an Android device into a single or multi-app mode, Scalefusion has to be set as the launcher.

-Different types of device management modes in Android kiosk mode by Scalefusion.
+Here are the two different types of device management mode in Android kiosk mode by Scalefusion.

-In Android single app mode, IT admins can configure any app from the Google Play store to run on the managed Android device.
-Private enterprise apps can also be configured to run in single-app mode.
-Alternatively, IT admins can run any Scalefusion browser or Google Chrome browser in single app mode.
+In Android single-app mode, IT admins can configure any app from the Google Play store to run on the managed Android device.
+Private enterprise apps can also be configured to run into single-app mode.
+Alternatively, IT admins can run any Scalefusion browser or Google Chrome browser to run into single app mode.

 Device management modes in iOS devices